 'There has not been a report that I have seen, or been able to source, which gives specifics to the social, environmental or economic outcomes, nor their measurement.
-This makes it difficult to comment on these matters'.334 a scoping paper to set up a program framework for MER in unregulated rivers (2006)337
+This makes it difficult to comment on these matters'.334

 'There were key things that were supposed to have happened during the life of the plan but nothing publicly available to understand if these changes occurred ...

-Implementation and application of rules in plans are not transparent'.335
+Implementation and application of rules in plans are not transparent'.

-The lack of MER is a significant and recurring issue across NSW that has been repeatedly highlighted by stakeholders, in previous Commission reviews, as well as by the National Water Commission and in 2019 implementation audits for other water sharing plans.336 The Commission recognises the efforts of DPIE-Water to address these issues and improve MER across NSW, including:
+The lack of MER is a significant and recurring issue across NSW that has been repeatedly highlighted by stakeholders, in previous Commission reviews, as well as by the National Water Commission and in 2019 implementation audits for other water sharing plans.
+The Commission recognises the efforts of DPIE-Water to address these issues and improve MER across NSW, including: